dmcken/dmcken.github.io/_posts/2024-10-31-Mikrotik-Features.md

 ### Netwatch

-* Host should be able to take DNS name
+* Host should be able to take DNS name (see: https://help.mikrotik.com/docs/spaces/ROS/pages/8323208/Netwatch) - Only IPs are accepted.
   * Possible workaround using script.